katelo731/OOP_DS/Final_Project/README.md

     In this homework, you can define your own RBtree.h without any limitation.
     But you cannot change the codes in the main.cpp.

+    - testCase only collect non-collision keys.
+    - repeat will > 0 because of collisions.